MohamadCS/FuzzyMac/README.md

 *   Quickly switch wallpaper(Can also be triggered by the prefix "ww").
 *   Search clipboard history(Default key is ctrl-⌘-c).

+### CLI Usage
+- '--seperator' : Seperator used between entries in stdin.
+- '--mode' : "find" or "input": input returns the query input, find is the regular fuzzy find.
+- '--title' : The title of the prompt.
+- '--preview-file' : enable file preview(if the entry is a file and the file format is supported)

+**NOTE**: The piped data will be ignored if mode is not "find".

 ## How It Works
 It uses spotlight indexing to load files, and custom algorithms for more